JanMalch/argus/README.md

 _A convenient proxy for developers._

+## Features

+- HTTP-based reverse proxy (not a general purpose network proxy)
+- Extremly easy to set up
+- TUI to navigate the request timeline
+- Skip upstream and respond directly based on file contents
+- Record latest exchange per request target (soon™)

 ## Usage

-Install the CLI from the [latest release](https://github.com/JanMalch/argus/releases) and start it.
+Simply download the stand-alone binary from the [latest release](https://github.com/JanMalch/argus/releases) and start it.
+No installation required.
+Verify it works by running `argus -v` or `argus -h`.

+Argus behaviour is configured via a TOML configuration file.

 ```shell
 argus # looks for argus.toml in the current working directory